chenzRG/Subtype_VQ/CMPB/README.md

 Z. Chen et al., "Learning vector quantized representation for cancer subtypes identification",Computer Methods and Programs in Biomedicine, Volume 236, pages 107543, 2023.

 This paper proposes to leverage a recent strong generative model, Vector-Quantized Variational AutoEncoder, to tackle the data issues and extract discrete representation that are crucial to the quality of subsequent clustering by retaining only information relevant to reconstructing the input.
+Extensive experiments and medical analysis on multiple datasets comprising 10 distinct cancers demonstrate the proposed clustering results can significantly and robustly improve prognosis over prevalent subtyping systems.
+Our proposal does not impose strict assumptions on data distribution; while, its latent features are better representations of the transcriptomic data in different cancer subtypes, capable of yielding superior clustering performance with any mainstream clustering method.

 ---------------------------------------------------------------------------------------------------------------------
 <p align="center">